 Writing Sample Test Cases

 Let us see how to efficiently write test cases for a familiar and simple ‘Login’ screen as per the figure below.
-The approach of testing will be almost the same even for a complex screens with more information and critical features.
+The approach of testing will be almost the same even for complex screens with more information and critical features.

 1) The first approach for any test case process will be to get a screen prototype (or wire-frames) as above, if available.
-This may not be available for some of the functionalities and depends on the criticality of design a prototype in the earlier stages of development.
-But, if a SRS (Software Requirements Specification) document is available for the project, most of the screen prototypes are developed by the project team.
+This may not be available for some of the functionalities and depends on the criticality of designing a prototype in the earlier stages of development.
+But, if an SRS (Software Requirements Specification) document is available for the project, most of the screen prototypes are developed by the project team.
 This kind of screens simplifies the tester’s job and increases the efficiency of test cases.

 2) Next the functional requirements specifications.
 Depends on the organization process, it will be available in a suite of multiple documents.
-So, decide the best document for writing test cases, either it may be a user requirement document or a functional requirements specifications (or even a SRS document if it can be understandable comfortably by the testing team) which will give the complete functional flow of the selected feature to be tested.
+So, decide the best document for writing test cases, either it may be a user requirement document or a functional requirements specifications (or even an SRS document if it can be understandable comfortably by the testing team) which will give the complete functional flow of the selected feature to be tested.

 3) Once the screen prototype and functional specifications are in place, the tester should start writing test cases with the following approach and criteria.

 - UI test cases: The controls/fields which are visible to the user.
 There are static control and dynamic controls available for the feature to be tested.
 For example, in the login screen above, the ‘User Name & Password’ texts are static fields which require no user interaction, just for displaying the text only.